City Centre Dhaka

 City Centre Dhaka is a skyscraper located in Motijheel, Dhaka, and is the tallest building in Bangladesh.
 It is located at the heart of Motijheel, It rises up to a height of 171 m.
 It topped-out in 2012, and since is the tallest building in both Dhaka and Bangladesh.
 It has 37 floors, ten of which are devoted to parking.

 Facilities

-City Centre Dhaka is the first building in Bangladesh to offer multistory car parking.

 The building houses a small indoor convention center and recreational area, as well as a wide atrium filled with greenery.
 The building is constructed for commercial use but is open to the public.
 City Centre features 'Glasshouse', a premier restaurant open to the city.
-There is a Krispy Kreme store at ground floor.
+There used to be a Krispy Kreme store at ground floor.